 It should be used with caution in people with diabetes, peripheral vascular disease or other circulatory problems, as they are more likely to develop complications.

-Usually the application of cantharidine on the wart does not hurt but the resulting blister can sometimes be uncomfortable.
-In a small number of patients, a ring of small satellite warts surrounding the original wart may appear after cantharidine treatment.
+Usually, the application of cantharidine on a skin lesion is not painful but the resulting blister can sometimes be uncomfortable.
+In a small number of patients, a ring of small satellite warts surrounding an original viral wart may appear after cantharidine treatment.
 However, this complication can just as likely occur with other wart removal therapies.

 There is the possibility of complications occurring if used to treat plantar warts on the soles of the feet.
 Isolated reports of inflammation of lymph vessels (lymphangitis) and cellulitis have been documented.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.